BaranDev/Media-Queries/README.md

-# Comprehensive Device-Specific CSS Media Queries
+# CSS Media Queries Collection

 Welcome to the most extensive collection of device-specific CSS media queries available on GitHub.
 This repository aims to assist frontend developers in creating responsive and optimized web designs that cater to a wide variety of devices, including but not limited to smartphones, tablets, laptops, and smartwatches.